 I received a apples from Stemilt Growers as compensation for this post.
 All text and opinions are my own.

 I grew up in New York, which is known for its apples.
 Macintosh apples were so plentiful in the fall that we had them every day for at least 3 months.
-I miss the sweetness and freshness of those apples not to mention the apple cider!
+I miss the sweetness and freshness of those apples not to mention the homemade applesauce!

-I haven’t found a store-bought applesauce that comes close to homemade.
+There isn’t a store-bought applesauce that comes close to homemade.
 I was desperate for homemade but can’t seem to find to the time to watch the stove while it cooks the old fashioned way.
 It also seems incredibly tedious to peel 3 pounds of apples.
-I love that this recipe means that I can have homemade applesauce without peeling apples and without worrying about setting the house on fire because I forgot I was making applesauce.
+I love that this recipe means that I can have homemade applesauce without peeling apples and without worrying about setting the house on fire because I forgot I was making applesauce on the stovetop.

 I don’t know why anyone would add a sweetener to applesauce.
 When you use the freshest apples that are in season, they don’t need any.
 I just like to add a few spices to compliment the sweetness.